-That land in Area 52 (right next door to Area 51) that you got such a great deal on is certainly big enough for all sorts of cut flower crops, but there is one thing missing…WATER.
+That land in Area 52 (right next door to Area 51) that you got such a great deal on is certainly big enough for all sorts of cut flower crops, but there's one thing missing...water.
 Yeah, that's a little important.
-Those aliens are not exactly the cheap labor sort, and the closest wholesale markets seem to be light years away.

 The Willamette Valley was a good move.
-There is no shortage of water.
-Access to highways and markets is good.
-Labor is a bit expensive, but worth it.
-Your mostly white carnations are always in demand, since they are the most versatile and standard of cut flowers that can be dyed for any occasion.
-Revenue is good enough to cover all overhead, and bring in considerable profit as well.
-Your employees are as well fed as you are.
-Hence all the protruding bellies.
+There's no shortage of water, and access to highways and markets is good.
+Labor's a bit expensive, but worth it.
+Your white carnations are always in demand since they're so versatile—they can be dyed for any occasion.
+Revenue is good enough to cover all overhead, and brings you some considerable profit as well.

-Diego Rivera could not have dreamed of such floral abundance.
+Diego Rivera couldn't have dreamed of such floral abundance.
 Your vast flower fields and greenhouse ranges are spectacular.
 The market takes anything that you want to grow.
-The extraterrestrial market could use a whole lot more of those voodoo lilies if you would be willing to grow them.
 Revenue is great.
 Crews are happy.
 Who could have guessed that growing flowers could be so much fun?